-You've booked your camping trip, packed your sleeping bag, and fueled up the car, but wait, what are you going to eat for the next three days?
+You've booked your camping trip, packed your sleeping bag, and fuelled up the car, but wait, what are you going to eat for the next three days?
 Campfire cooking doesn't have to be boring, so grab your shopping list; we're here to make sure your camping meals are something to write home about.
 Find out how to make your must-have breakfast, lunch, dinner, and dessert below.

 Waking in the wilderness deserves a hearty-breakfast to jumpstart your day of adventure.
 Burritos are the perfect solution for an energizing meal bundled into one easy-to-eat hand-held wrap.